 Holders of the QFA can apply for an exemption from the Principles module, resulting in just the Practices module to be successfully completed to obtain the PTP designation.
 In this instance the underlying academic award is not applicable.Enrol Now

 This module brings together the key competencies / topics from the three QFA modules relevant to those acting in a Trustee role

-> (QFA Pensions, QFA Investments and QFA Regulation).
-Holders of the QFA or APA (Pensions & Investments) will be entitled to apply for an exemption from sitting this module.
+Exemption: Holders of the QFA designation, Associates and Fellows of the Society of Actuaries in Ireland and Members, Associates and Fellows of the IIPM will be entitled to apply for an exemption from sitting this module.

-> The topics covered in this module include Sources of Law, Regulation, Trustee Obligations, Trust law Principles, Scheme Governance, Scheme Administration, etc, as well as a number of additional, relevant topics
+The topics covered in this module include Sources of Law, Regulation, Trustee Obligations, Trust law Principles, Scheme Governance, Scheme Administration, etc, as well as a number of additional, relevant topics